alfazzafashion/ghpages-utility/pages/index.md

 # IF YOUR ACTIONS INSPIRE OTHERS TO DREAM MORE, LEARN MORE, DO MORE AND BECOME MORE, YOU ARE A LEADER.

 <br>
-> Read Aloud is the most effective method of teaching reading because with this method we can condition the brain to associate reading as a fun activity.
+> Read Loud is the most effective method of teaching reading because with this method we can condition the brain to associate reading as a fun activity.
 It also creates basic knowledge, builds a collection of words/vocabularies (vocabulary), and provides a good reading role model.

 ## Features